-Division A---Tatting
+Division A-----Tatting

-- Class 1 Tablecloth/Runner
+Class 1 Tablecloth/Runner

-- Class 2 Doily (Must be mounted with
+Class 2 Doily (Must be mounted with

-- pins on stiff background)
+pins on stiff background)

-- Class 3 Edging
+Class 3 Edging

-- Class 4 Other

-- Division Z----NON-COMPETITIVE

-Special Recognition for entries created with Alaskan Fibers.

 Department 20A Educational Showcase

 Special Preparations: Enter your exhibits in the grade level you were in when the exhibit was completed.
 Names must be covered in every place they appear on the exhibit, prior to entry.
 Exhibits must have been completed since August 2021.
 Exhibits will be judged on preparation (neatness, appearance), accuracy (following directions, correctness), creativity (originality, design layout, adaptation), quality (appropriateness for grade level, adherence to theme, organization, fitting length, use of visuals), and achievement.
 No artwork is accepted; please enter artwork into Department 13B-Junior Art Show.